South Korea–United States relations: Origins of the South Korea–United States alliance

-Anti-American sentiment in South Korea
+Issues and recent history

-US military and the sex trade
+U.S. military and the sex trade

 In 1953, at the end of the Korean War, the number of prostitutes in South Korea was estimated as about 350,000, with about 60 percent working near U.S. military camps.
-In the post-Korean War period, the U.S military continued to contribute significantly to the South Korean economy, providing an estimated 1 percent of the South Korean GNP in 1991, including the sex industry.
-Despite the world-wide growth of women's human rights advocacy since the 1990s, and the shift towards foreign workers providing sex services for U.S troops, (particularly women trafficked from the Philippines and the former Soviet Union), prostitution via "juicy bars" remains an issue near U.S. bases in South Korea.
+In the post-Korean War period, the U.S. military continued to contribute significantly to the South Korean economy, providing an estimated 1 percent of the South Korean GNP in 1991, including the sex industry.
+Despite the world-wide growth of women's human rights advocacy since the 1990s, and the shift towards foreign workers providing sex services for U.S. troops, (particularly women trafficked from the Philippines and the former Soviet Union), prostitution via "juicy bars" remains an issue near U.S. bases in South Korea.

 1992 Yun Geum-i murder

 In 1992, Yun Geum-i, a 26-year-old woman, was brutally killed by a U.S. serviceman, Private Kenneth L. Markle, in Dongducheon.
 In August 1993, the U.S. government compensated the victim's family with a payment of about US$72,000.
 Markle was sentenced by a South Korean court to life imprisonment, later reduced to 15 years.
 Professor Katharine Moon notes that the murder was not unique, and did not spark a national debate about the presence of U.S. forces.
 However, it did become a "call to action" for some Koreans, and led to the establishment of the "National Campaign for the Eradication of Crimes by U.S. troops."